The name Sibethropp was carried to England

 Sibethropp Spelling Variations

 are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Sibetorp, Sibthorp, Sibthorpe, Sibethorp and many more.

 Early Notables of the Sibethropp family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early Sibethropp Notables in all our PDF Extended History products and printed products wherever possible.
+on 11 May 1607, and was knighted on 3 May 1618; Robert Sibthorpe or Sibthorp (died 1662), an English clergyman, known for his outspoken defense of...
+Another 68 words (5 lines of text) are included under the topic Early Sibethropp Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sibethropp family to Ireland

 Some of the Sibethropp family moved to Ireland